 Purchasing sized socks in natural fibers and pairing them with breathable, stretchable shoes has resulted in the dream: weeks of city exploring with no blisters!

 When planning a capsule wardrobe for a trip that will require washing cycles, wool socks are the way to go.
-After walking hold through too many Smartwool socks to count, my plus size travel capsule wardrobe now is now made up of Darn Tough socks- which offers patterned merino wool socks in more sizes- with a lifetime guarantee against wearing holes.
-Since socks are quick to wash in the sink and wool drives overnight, five pairs of socks are plenty for a capsule wardrobe that packs compactly in a small piece of luggage.
+After walking hole through too many Smartwool socks to count, my plus-size travel capsule wardrobe now is now made up totally of Darn Tough socks- which offers more sizes of wool socks with a lifetime guarantee against holes or unraveling.
+Since socks are quick to wash in the sink and wool dries overnight, five pairs of socks are plenty for a capsule wardrobe that packs compactly in a small suitcase.